California employee privacy rights refer to the rights that protect you from employers

 - voicemail messages.

-With regard to social media, California law allows companies to monitor your social media accounts.
-This includes outlets like Facebook and Instagram.
-In fact, some employers even make hiring decisions using these accounts.
+With regard to social media, California law allows companies to monitor your social media accounts like Facebook and Instagram.
+In fact, employers can even make hiring decisions based on your accounts as long as they are not discriminating against your protected characteristics, such as race, religion, nationality, skin color, gender, gender expression, sex, sexual preference, or age (over 40).

 - disclose a username or password for the purpose of accessing a personal social media account, or

-- access a personal social media account in the presence of the employer.1
+- access a personal social media account in the presence of the employer.

 2. Are background checks allowed?